prezi/repoguard/README.md

 ## Repominer

 Repominer is the little brother of Repoguard.
 It can be used to check a local directory for dangerous lines.
+We believe it could be useful for security code reviews, where you don't have to care about previous commits, but just the current state.
 It uses the same ruleset and configuration.

 ## Installation